How to Make Healthy Chia Pudding Recipe With Yogurt

 While most people associate chia pudding with sweetness, savory variations provide a distinct twist and are ideal as snacks or light meals.
 Try out these tasty ideas:

-- Mediterranean: Combine the basic pudding (without the sugar) with 1 tablespoon chopped olives, 1 tablespoon diced cucumber, 1 teaspoon lemon juice, and a sprinkle of dried oregano.
+• Mediterranean: Combine the basic pudding (without the sugar) with one tablespoon of chopped olives, one tablespoon of diced cucumber, one teaspoon of lemon juice, and a sprinkle of dried oregano.

-- Everything Bagel: Combine 1 teaspoon of everything bagel seasoning with the basic mixture.
-Before serving, add a couple tiny pieces of cream cheese.
+• Everything Bagel: Combine one teaspoon of everything bagel seasoning with the basic mixture.
+Before serving, add a couple of tiny pieces of cream cheese.

 A chef from New York informed me that she serves little pieces of delicious chia pudding as an appetizer at dinner gatherings.
 Her visitors never realize the creamy foundation includes chia seeds.